-After 2-week baseline is set: Patients will be asked to complete their wellbeing diary daily, provide a sample of saliva and perform spirometry weekly.
+After 2-week baseline is set: Patients will be asked to complete their wellbeing diary daily and perform spirometry weekly.
 The only derogation to this protocol is when the algorithm prompts extra testing i.e. wellbeing, spirometry or blood CRP.
-When blood CRP is prompted a nurse will visit the patient home within 16 hours to take the test and input the results into the App.
+When blood CRP is prompted a nurse will visit the patient home or the patient can come into clinic within 16 hours to take the test and input the results into the App.